RhetTbull/makelive/README.md

 This is a simple command line tool that will apply the necessary metadata to a photo + video pair so that when they are imported into the Apple Photos, they will be treated as a Live Photo.

+This is useful for converting images taken an Android phone into Live Photos that can be imported into Apple Photos.

 ## Usage

 ```bash